Getting Started

 Step 4: Translate Your Content

-Open the Panel and navigate to the page where you added the Content Translator section.
+Open the Panel and navigate to the page to be translated.
 Select one of the secondary languages from the Kirby's language drop-down list.
-You will see two new buttons in the section: Import and Translate.
+The Content Translator Panel view button and section both feature the same buttons: Import and Translate.

 Step 5: Buy a License